Jump to content

 Conclusion

-As a translation company with plenty of experience over the last 18 years, we think it’s important to add that these findings don’t mean you should localise your product into every single language.
+As a translation company with plenty of experience since 2006, we think it’s important to add that these findings don’t mean you should localise your product into every single language.

 It will be costly and may not be backed up by data.
 Instead, based on market research, target a few specific markets where there is a realistic chance for growth and to heavily appeal to consumers there.